Regateiro/MorbyActiveEffects/README.md

 In short, to target a token you just need to hold the `alt` key while clicking on the token.
 To target multiple tokens, hold `shift + alt` while clicking on the tokens.
 However, make sure you click on the canvas before pressing `alt` if you've just used the chat or it won't work (yey for foundry).

-Look into the Smart Target configuration options if you'd rather use sticky targeting (you just need to press `alt` to target multiple tokens but you need to click on token again to untarget), or to change other settings.
+Look into the Smart Target configuration options if you'd rather use sticky targeting (you just need to press `alt` to target multiple tokens but you need to click on the tokens again to untarget them), or to change other settings.

 ## Future Module Features